AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

 How to use our new Builder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We are introducing our new builder in `GPRbuild2`, our legacy builder remains the default for now.
+We are introducing our new builder, which we will be referring to as `GPRbuild2`.
+Our legacy builder remains the default for now.
 We encourage you to give `GPRbuild2` a try by setting the dedicated environment variable :envvar:`GNAT_GPR_ENGINE`:

 .. code-block::

   GNAT_GPR_ENGINE=2

-To reset to GPRbuild, simply set the environment variable to:
+To switch back to legacy builder, simply set the environment variable to:

 .. code-block::